wpdevup/tap-chat/readme.txt

 3. Example: For Germany +49 1234567890, just enter: 1234567890

 = Can I have different button sizes for mobile and desktop? = Yes!
-Version 0.7.0+ includes separate size controls for desktop and mobile devices.
+The plugin includes separate size controls for desktop and mobile devices.

 = Does it support different timezones? =
 Yes!
 You can select any timezone from the dropdown.
 This is perfect for businesses serving global customers.

 = Can I customize the welcome bubble avatar? =
 Yes!
-You can provide a URL to any image.
+In Modern style, you can provide a URL to any image.
 It will be displayed as a circular avatar.
 Leave empty to use the default WhatsApp icon.

 = How does the bubble remember if I closed it? =
 The plugin uses sessionStorage to remember your choice.
 It will show again in a new browser session or on a different page.